How To Quickly Learn New Guitar Chords

 Under: Guitar Lessons

 However, there’s a small caveat.
 Whether this works for you will be down to your determination, persistence and focus.
 So, give it a go and you’ll might get lucky.

-In order to maximise the time, you will need to do some preparation.
+In order to maximize the time you have available, you will need to do some preparation.
 Let’s start!

 Firstly, we need to find a new chord to learn.
 This could come from a song that you’re currently learning.